lukebedrosian/lukebedrosian.github.io/_projects/aerospace.md

 ---

 I joined The Aerospace Corporation as an intern in May 2023.
-While searching for roles similar to my work in a research lab, I came across the position of System of Systems Engineer almost serendipitously.
+While searching for roles similar to my work in my [research lab](https://www.lukebedrosian.com/projects/seak/), I came across the position of System of Systems Engineer almost serendipitously.
 Although I wasn't familiar with the term "System of Systems" at the time, the job description seemed like a great fit for my background, so I decided to give it a try.

 Throughout the summer internship, I had an amazing experience that exceeded my expectations.
 I had the opportunity to learn a lot about various areas, including system of systems concepts, enterprise engineering, software development, and SysML modeling.
 These new skills and insights have been incredibly valuable for my professional development.